gkowash/RMParse/README.md

 To report bugs or request improvements, please open a Github issue or email Griffin at gkowash@gmail.com.

 ## Functionality
+- Parses rational method output files for San Bernardino and Riverside counties.
-- Identifies and extracts flow rate and time of concentration data from rational method output files.
-- Outputs extracted data as a CSV file.
+- Writes node information, flow rate, and time concentration to a CSV file.
-- Optionally prints the extracted data in a tabular format.
+- Optionally prints the extracted data to the console in tabular format.

 ## Dependencies
 - Requires Python 3.12 or greater
-- Optional: The `tabulate` package for pretty-printing tables.
+- `tabulate` package
+- `PyYAML` package

 ## Setup
 Download or clone the [repository](https://github.com/gkowash/RMParse) and move it to the desired location on your machine.
 If downloading directly, make sure to extract the resulting zip file.